handsontable/handsontable/docs/content/guides/columns/column-width.md

 :::

-## Setting the column width using a function
+## Set the column width using a function

 In this example, the size of all columns is set using a function by taking a column `index` (1, 2 ...) and multiplying it by `40px` for each consecutive column.